CIO Definitions

 Project management is the discipline of using established principles, procedures and policies to guide a project from conception through completion.

-• Project planning: What is it and 5 steps to create a plan
+• Project planning: What it is and 5 steps to create a plan

 • Project portfolio management: A beginner's guide